Kirill Dmitriev: Ukrainian ceasefire talks

 It came to light after the initial meeting in February 2025 of the Ukrainian ceasefire talks between the Trump administration and the Russian side that Sergey Lavrov clashed visibly with Dmitriev, who had not been accredited through him by Putin, and Lavrov denied him a chair at the table.
 In early April 2025, Dmitriev took part in the negotiation process concerning the war in Ukraine and economic relations between the US and Russia, meeting with American envoy Steve Witkoff several times.

-On 19 November 2025, Axios reported that Steve Witkoff had discussed a new draft 28-point U.S. peace plan with Dmitriev in Miami over three days 24 to 26 October.
+On 19 November 2025, Axios reported that Steve Witkoff had discussed a new 28-point U.S. peace plan with Dmitriev in Miami over three days 24 to 26 October.
 The plan is a wide framework encompassing security guarantees, security in Europe, and future Russia–U.S. relations, based on the principles discussed in the 2025 Russia–United States summit.

 Sanctions

-Ukraine imposes special personal economic sanctions.
+Due to his support for Russian aggression and violation of the territorial integrity of Ukraine during the Russian-Ukrainian War, Dmitriev is under personal sanctions of a number of countries.